Trusted WordPress tutorials, when you need them most.

 The New User Approve plugin makes it super easy to manage the moderation queue for user registrations.

-Simply login to your WordPress admin area, and click on the New User Approve menu item in the admin sidebar.
+Simply login to your WordPress admin area and click the ‘New User Approve’ menu item in the admin sidebar.

 Moderate user registration

 You’ll see the list of user registrations awaiting moderation.
-You can then go ahead and Approve or Deny the user registration.
+You can then go ahead and approve or deny the user registration.

 Users will then receive an email informing them whether their registration was approved or denied.
+If approved, they can log in to their account on your WordPress website.

 Allow Specific Users to Bypass User Regisration Moderation

-New User Approve allows you to create invitation codes that users can use to register on your website and bypass the moderation queue.
+New User Approve also allows you to create invitation codes that users can use to register on your website and bypass the moderation queue.

-Simply go to the New User Approve » Invitation Code page and enter a code in the Add codes box.
+To do this, you’ll want to go to New User Approve » Invitation Code and enter a unique code in the ‘Add codes’ box.

 Create invitation codes to bypass new user moderation

 You can also set a usage limit for the invitation code and choose an expiry date.
+Once done, don’t forget to save your changes.

 Enable invites

-Don’t forget to click on the save changes button to store your settings.
+Go ahead and click the save changes button to store your settings.

 You can now give these invitation codes to users that you trust.
 They will be able to bypass the moderation queue and instantly register on your website.